rust-lang/rustup/README.md

 Finally, the host may be specified as a target triple.
-This is most useful for installing a 32-bit compiler on a 64-bit platform, or for installing the [MSVC-based toolchain] on Windows.
+This is most useful for installing a 32-bit compiler on a 64-bit platform, or for installing the [MSVC-based toolchain][msvc-toolchain] on Windows.
 For example:

 ```console
 $ rustup install stable-x86_64-pc-windows-msvc